AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

   # Same report, with t1 and t2 listed in the "mytraces" text file

   gnatcov coverage --level=stmt -Papp.gpr --annotate=html @mytraces
-  # Same kind of report, focused on source units owned by the "app.gpr" only
+  # Same kind of report, for Statement coverage only, on source units owned
+  # by "app.gpr" and its transitive closure of project dependencies.

-  gnatcov coverage --level=stmt -Papp.gpr --recursive --annotate=html @mytraces
+  gnatcov coverage --level=stmt -Papp.gpr --no-subprojects --annotate=html @mytraces
-  # Likewise, considering all the projects transitively imported by app.gpr
+  # Likewise, considering only the units owned by app.gpr